GuildOfWeavers/AirScript/AirAssembly.md

 (static <registers>)
 ```
 where:
-* `registers` is a list of register declaration consisting of input, embedded, and computed registers.
+* `registers` is a list of register declarations consisting of input, embedded, and computed registers.

 For example, the following code block declares 2 registers - one input register and one embedded cyclic register:
 ```